-45. Rosado v.
-Corr., 109 F.3d 62, 63 (1st Cir.
-1997) (adopting a preponderance of evidence standard for is a statutory presumption in favor of treatment as a juvenile (meaning the court will begin the process assuming you will be tried as a juvenile).
+a statutory presumption in favor of treatment as a "juvenile" (meaning the court will begin the process assuming you will be tried as a "juvenile").
 46

-Although you must convince the judge that your rehabilitation is "likely," the government must still make its case.
+Although you must convince the judge that your rehabilitation is "likely,"47 the government must still make its case.
 This means that the government must show that you are a bad candidate for rehabilitation.
 They may do this by showing, for example, that you are not likely to change even after help.
-The government may use this to argue that you should be charged as an adult because the rehabilitation services you need are not available to juveniles.
-The government must demonstrate "that it has investigated various options but it is still unable to find a suitable and available program" for your behavior problem.
-This means that the government must have tried many times to find a program but could not find one that was good for you.
+The government may use this to argue that you should be charged as an adult because the rehabilitation services you need are not available to young people.
+The government must demonstrate "that it has investigated various options but it is still unable to find a suitable and available program" for your behavior problem.48 This means that the government must have tried many times to find a program but could not find one that was good for you.
 If the government did not show this in your transfer hearing, you can appeal the transfer.

 Courts do not usually overturn transfer decisions.
-Higher courts usually trust the lower courts' decisions, and will only overturn decisions where there was an "abuse of discretion," meaning the decision was completely unreasonable and obviously wrong.
+Higher courts usually trust the lower courts' decisions, and will only overturn decisions where there was an "abuse of discretion."
+An "abuse of discretion" means the decision was completely unreasonable and obviously wrong.
 Because this is a very difficult standard to meet, higher courts generally do not overturn lower court decisions.